-Competition among existing crude oil, condensate and NGL pipelines is based primarily on the cost of transportation, access to supply, the quality and reliability of service, contract carrier alternatives and proximity to markets.
+Competition among existing crude oil, condensate and NGL pipelines is based primarily on the cost of transportation, access to supply, the quality and reliability of service, contract carrier alternatives, and proximity and access to markets.

-Pembina's Conventional Pipelines are feeder pipelines that move products from batteries, processing facilities and storage tanks in the field to markets and export pipelines in the Edmonton/Fort Saskatchewan Alberta, area.
-Given that the majority of Pembina's Conventional Pipelines are connected to existing oil batteries and infrastructure, existing volumes generally remain connected to the pipeline system until it is uneconomical for Pembina to provide transportation services, in which case the connection may be discontinued and the producer may truck volumes to an alternate delivery point.
+Pembina's Conventional Pipelines are feeder pipelines that move products from batteries, processing facilities and storage tanks in the field to markets and export pipelines primarily in the Edmonton/Fort Saskatchewan, Alberta, area.
+Given that the majority of Pembina's pipelines in its Conventional Pipelines business are connected to existing oil batteries and infrastructure, existing volumes generally remain connected to the pipeline system until it is uneconomical for Pembina to provide transportation services, in which case the connection may be discontinued and the producer may truck volumes to an alternate delivery point.
 Due to the duration of Pembina's service tenure, the complex nature of its systems and high levels of customer service, it is difficult for a competitor to replicate the service offering that Pembina provides.
-Pembina's recently completed Phase III Expansion contracting process evidenced that customers are satisfied with Pembina's service offering and contracted with Pembina even though there was significant competition for the project.
+Pembina's Phase III Expansion contracting process evidenced that customers are satisfied with Pembina's service offering as such customers contracted with Pembina even though there was significant competition for the project.

 Unlike connected facilities, unconnected volumes of product are typically trucked to the most competitive truck unloading facility, and there is direct competition from pipelines serving the same area.
 With respect to trucked volumes, the means by which a producer determines transport of its product is only partially based on tariffs; it is also based on whether the volumes need some form of treatment to meet pipeline specifications, as well as commercial competition to move volume based on blending opportunities.
+Pembina owns 17 truck terminals across its Conventional Pipelines systems (these form part of the Midstream business), three of which are capable of emulsion treatment and water disposal, to assist in aggregating unconnected volumes onto its systems.
 There are several other pipelines which compete on this basis in certain of Pembina's operating areas.
 For example, the Alliance Pipeline, a natural gas gathering and pipeline system which transports NGL-rich natural gas from northeastern British Columbia through northwestern Alberta to Chicago, Illinois, competes for the volumes of NGL carried on Pembina's Peace/Northern NGL System.
 Other examples of competing pipelines include the Rainbow Pipeline and the Rangeland Pipeline, which compete with Pembina's pipelines north and south of Edmonton, Alberta for crude oil and condensate volumes.

 Producer activity focused on NGL development continues to be strong in the Deep Basin Cretaceous, Montney and Duvernay resource plays served by Pembina's Peace and Northern Pipelines.
 Continued crude oil and condensate development in the vicinity of Pembina's Peace Pipeline has materially increased future volume forecasts as well.
 Pembina has successfully been able to leverage its existing assets to provide incremental new capacity in these areas.
-This is evidenced by Pembina's numerous pipeline expansion projects, which are underpinned by long-term contracts with area producers.
+This is evidenced by Pembina's numerous pipeline expansion projects, which are underpinned by long-term, fee-for-service contracts with area producers.
+These fee-based contracts are only exposed to volume fluctuations above take-or-pay commitments, providing a very stable cash flow.
+There is no direct commodity price exposure associated with this type of contract.